 50 Gallon Fish Tank Stocking Suggestions

-You can experiment a lot with a tank this size – it will be a wonderful choice for a community, species-only, reef tank, paludarium or a simple saltwater aquarium.
+You can experiment a lot with a tank this size – it will be a wonderful choice for a community, species-only, reef tank, paludarium, or a simple saltwater aquarium.

 The size of this tank allows you to keep a good range of different fish.
-You can even keep some other non-fish inhabitants, such as crabs, shrimps or snails.
+You can even keep some other non-fish inhabitants, such as crabs, shrimps, or snails.
 All of this gives you an incredible amount of freedom!

 50 gallons is plenty of room for the majority of species.
 Whatever fish you want, chances are they are compatible with a tank this size.
 Let’s look at ideal fish for a tank like this before discussing setup options.

 If you are not big on Cichlids, consider another large group – Gouramis.
-They offer the same amount of color and liveliness, just without the aggression.
+They offer the same amount of color and liveliness, just without aggression.

 On average you will be able to keep around 20 Gouramis in this tank.

-Take a look at Paradise Fish, Pearl Gourami, Snakeskin Gouramis or Red-backed Paradise.
+Take a look at Paradise Fish, Pearl Gourami, Snakeskin Gouramis, or Red-backed Paradise.
 The best part about keeping small fish in a larger tank is that you can fit a lot more in.

 Alternatively, you can go back to the roots and get yourself a couple of goldfish.
 To keep it fresh, try a pair of Orandas.

 Remember that you can always go marine.
-There are a lot of good-looking saltwater fish that will fit nicely into your tank.
+There is a lot of good-looking saltwater fish that will fit nicely into your tank.
 The iconic Blue Tang or one of the most interesting and vivid fish in the world, Mandarinfish, will be great in a 50 gallon set up.